-On July 22, 2021, Gov. Phil Murphy, signed legislation (S-1558/A-3444) requiring automobile insurers, who issue private passenger automobile policies in New Jersey, to disclose policy limits where a licensed New Jersey attorney has made a written demand for same.
-As the legislation implicates private passenger automobiles only, the legislation therefore does not apply to insureds operating commercial vehicles.
+On July 22, 2021, Gov. Phil Murphy signed legislation (S-1558/A-3444) requiring automobile insurers, who issue private passenger automobile policies in New Jersey, to disclose policy limits where a licensed New Jersey attorney has made a written demand for same.
+As the legislation implicates only private passenger automobiles, the legislation does not apply to insureds operating commercial vehicles.

-When an attorney is making a request for policy limits, the request must be in writing and include: 1) a statement regarding the attorney’s representation of an individual who was injured as a result of a motor vehicle accident with an insured covered under a private passenger automobile policy issued by the insurer; 2) the name and last known address of the insured; 3) the date and time of the accident; 4) a copy of the accident report, where available; and 5) a statement regarding the claimant’s insurance information, including the claimant’s insurer, policy number, policyholder name, tort threshold selection, and personal injury protection coverage limit.
+When an attorney is requesting policy limits, the request must be in writing and include: 1) a statement regarding the attorney’s representation of an individual who was injured as a result of a motor vehicle accident with an insured covered under a private passenger automobile policy issued by the insurer; 2) the name and last known address of the insured; 3) the date and time of the accident; 4) a copy of the accident report, where available; and 5) a statement regarding the claimant’s insurance information, including the claimant’s insurer, policy number, policyholder name, tort threshold selection, and personal injury protection coverage limit.

-Once received, the insurer is required to disclose the limits of all private automobile insurance policies, as well as any applicable umbrella or excess coverage issued by the insurer to the insured.
+Once received, the insurer is required to disclose the limits of all private automobile insurance policies, and any applicable umbrella or excess coverage issued by the insurer to the insured.
 Said information must be provided in writing within thirty (30) days from receipt of the request, even if formal litigation has not been instituted.
-The information remains confidential, however, and is only available to the individual injured, the attorney representing the injured individual and any authorized personnel in the office of the attorney.
+However, the information remains confidential and is only available to the individual injured, the attorney representing the injured individual, and any authorized personnel in the office of the attorney.